Brain-boosting foods for productivity: 10 foods that actually work

 Which brain-boosting foods for productivity solve your specific cognitive problem

 If your main problem is poor memory: Fatty fish, blueberries, eggs.
-These three directly support hippocampal function and memory formation [2],[1],[6].
-Fish provides omega-3s for neuronal structure, blueberries provide anthocyanins that reduce neuroinflammation, and eggs provide choline for acetylcholine production.
-If you’re looking for the best foods for mental clarity and recall, this trio covers the widest evidence base.
+These three have the most evidence tied to hippocampal function and memory formation [2],[1],[6].
+Fish provides omega-3s linked to neuronal structure, blueberries provide anthocyanins that help reduce neuroinflammation, and eggs provide choline for acetylcholine production.
+If you are looking for the best foods for mental clarity and recall, this trio covers the widest evidence base.

 If afternoon brain fog is your issue: Whole grains, green tea, water.
 Blood sugar stability and hydration are your biggest levers [8],[9],[10].
 Swap refined carbs for whole grains at lunch and drink a glass of water at 1pm.
-This trio will eliminate most afternoon fog within days if it’s nutritionally driven.
+This is the Stack with the fastest feedback, and if your fog is nutritionally driven you should notice a difference within a few days.

 If you struggle with sustained focus: Dark chocolate, nuts, whole grains, L-theanine-rich tea [3],[5],[8],[9].
 These support dopamine production, working memory, and glucose stability.
 Skip the dark chocolate if you’re caffeine-sensitive.